We're considering plans to change the way our bridges on the Gloucester & Sharpness Canal work - from keeper-operated to remote-controlled.

 Having reviewed the responses from our public consultation in 2015, we decided to extend the trial operation at Sandfield Bridge before making a decision.

-The purpose of the trial, which will run over summer 2016, is to better investigate and test some of the issues, concerns and suggestions made, develop bridge opening protocols and monitor the impact on canal and road traffic.
+The purpose of the trial, is to better investigate and test some of the issues, concerns and suggestions made, develop bridge opening protocols and monitor the impact on canal and road traffic.

-We established the Sandfield Bridge Advisory Group which includes local councillors, boaters, highways representatives and our operational staff.
+We established the Sandfield Bridge Advisory Group, which includes local councillors, boaters, highways representatives and our operational team.
 The group is working closely together and members will help us with the system’s set-up and testing.
 Later they will review the trial outcomes with us.

 Issues discussed so far include: Gloucestershire County Council Highways’ proposals for traffic control measures; CCTV to enable views 30-40m of road and canal approaches; control centre located at Fretherne Bridge; protocols for canal and road traffic; trial details.
 You can read the notes of the advisory group’s meetings for more information: